splunk/public-o11y-docs/apm/apm-spans-traces/service-centric-views.rst

 .. meta::
    :description: Learn how to use service-centric views in Splunk APM for a complete view of your service performance.

-Service owners can use the service-centric view in Splunk APM to get a complete view of their service performance in one view.
+Service owners can use the service-centric view in Splunk APM to get a complete view of their service health in a single pane of glass.
 The service-centric view includes availability, dependencies, request, error, and duration (RED) metrics, top endpoints, logs, runtime metrics, and infrastructure metrics for a selected service.
 To access service-centric views, select a service from the APM landing page.

 Use the service metrics to monitor the performance of your service
 =====================================================================